 - (1) Distribution of the Company's products on a non-exclusive basis. - (2) Related to cost of product purchased from one of the related companies. - (3) The Company leases office space and purchases other miscellaneous services from certain companies, which are considered to be related parties.
-In addition, the Company subleases part of the office space to related parties and provides certain services to related parties.
+In addition, the Company provides certain services to related parties.